Dominican Republic: Transportation

 Dangerous goods

-An import license is required for dangerous goods.
+An import license is typically required for dangerous goods.

-For products and materials listed in the Dangerous Goods List, refer to the international and national dangerous goods regulations (DGR) as adopted and/or authorized for use by the competent authority of the origin, destination and transit countries.
-Requirements for classification (UN number, packaging [U.N.
-Performance Oriented Packaging (UN POP)], marking, labeling (hazard label) and documentation (Shipper's Declaration for Dangerous Goods) must ALL be complied with, including variations by transportation mode and national regulations (i.e., restrictions and additional requirements not required imposed under international regulations).
+For products and materials in a dangerous goods list, refer to the applicable international and national dangerous goods regulations (DGR) as adopted and/or authorized for use by the competent authority of the origin, destination and transit countries.
+Requirements for classification: UN number, packaging (UN POP), marking, labeling (hazard label) and documentation (Shipper's Declaration for Dangerous Goods) must all be complied with, including variations by transportation mode and national regulations (i.e., restrictions and additional requirements not required imposed under international regulations).

-Important: Transportation carriers may further restrict their acceptance of some, most or all types of dangerous goods, so this must also be checked with EACH prospective carrier before shipment.
+Transportation carriers may further restrict their acceptance of some, most or all types of dangerous goods, so this must also be checked with each prospective carrier before shipment.

 Environmental waste or pollutants

-The import of environmental waste or pollutants, or dumping of such materials in territorial waters, is typically prohibited or subject to specific government-issued permit.
+The import of environmental waste or pollutants, or dumping of such materials in territorial waters, is typically prohibited or subject to having a specific government-issued permit.

 Important: Exercise independent care before relying on information contained herein.
 Although we strive to ensure all information is correct and current, GISTnet assumes no liability for detrimental reliance on this information.
 Trade requirements may change with little or no prior notification, de-facto requirements in certain countries vary from official regulations, and particular shipments and/or importers may have special destination customs arrangements.
 We encourage you to check with the importer or its customs agent in the destination country for specific importation requirements for specific products and circumstances.
 We ask your help with feedback (cidb@gistnet.com) concerning information which may be outdated or incomplete.